You've heard of cold sweats, night sweats and maybe even nervous sweats — but how much do you know about poop sweats?

 What Are Poop Sweats, Exactly?

-The symptoms associated with poop sweats, including sweating, dizziness or lightheadedness, warmness and sometimes nausea when passing a bowel movement, come from a normal, primitive reflex that involves the vagus nerve, which runs between the brain and abdomen.
+The symptoms associated with poop sweats include dizziness or lightheadedness, warmness and sweating before, during or after pooping.
+Sometimes nausea accompanies these symptoms, too.
+They come from a normal, primitive reflex that involves the vagus nerve, which runs between the brain and abdomen.

-This is also known as vasovagal syncope, and it's the culprit behind poop sweats.
+This is also known as vasovagal syncope, and it's the culprit behind poop sweats and sweating from diarrhea.
 If it's significant enough, it can even cause you to pass out, Dr. Wolfman says.

 Interestingly, this same reaction is responsible when someone faints at the sight of blood, according to the Mayo Clinic.

-There isn't one specific reason for sweating during a bowel movement, but one of the most common causes is constipation, which an estimated 33 out of 100 adults over the age of 60 suffer from, according to the U.S. Department of Health and Human Services.
+There isn't one specific reason for sweating during a bowel movement, but one of the most common causes is constipation, which an estimated 33 out of 100 adults over the age of 60 have, according to the U.S. Department of Health and Human Services.

-If you suffer from certain chronic conditions such as irritable bowel syndrome (IBS), Dr. Wolfman notes that you may be more prone to experiencing this vasovagal response.
+If you have certain chronic conditions such as irritable bowel syndrome (IBS), Dr. Wolfman notes you may be more prone to experiencing this vasovagal response.

 "People with IBS have hypersensitivity to their viscera, or organs in their abdomen, which can trigger a hyper-response that leads to a vasovagal response," he says.

-"The classic category is medications that are described as having 'anticholinergic properties,' which includes blood pressure medications, medications for spasm and overactive bladder meds, to name a few," Dr. Poppers says.
+"The classic category is medications that are described as having 'anticholinergic properties,'" Dr. Poppers says.

 If you recently ate spicy foods, it's also not uncommon to experience sweating during a bowel movement the following day, according to Niket Sonpal, MD, a New York City-based internist, gastroenterologist and faculty member at Touro College of Medicine.